 - Have other skin conditions that may cause you to scratch and damage the skin - for example, eczema or scabies.

 - Have a poor defence against infections (immune system).

 - Have an illness making you frail or generally unwell.

-- Are a carrier of staphylococcal germs (bacteria) - see below.
+- Are a carrier of staphylococcal germs (bacteria).

 Did you find this information useful?

 - Boils, carbuncles, and staphylococcal carriage; NICE CKS, July 2015 (UK access only)